Dog Food

 Making homemade dog food is like a recipe in progress – it takes time, patience, and the right ingredients.
 When you’re looking for types of ingredients to add to your pup’s meal plan, there are plenty that can provide essential nutrients without costing an arm and a leg.

-Start by considering proteins such as lean turkey or chicken breast, lean ground beef, cuts of grass fed beef, egg whites, salmon, or tuna packed in water.
 As far as carbohydrates go, cooked brown rice or oats are great options; sweet potatoes contain complex carbs along with vitamins A & C while adding flavor and texture to your pup’s dinner plate.
-For fats, avocado oil has Omega-3 fatty acids while olive oil contains monounsaturated fats which help support healthy skin & coat.
-Plus both oils have anti-inflammatory properties too!

 Since vegetables are at the top of the list when it comes to doggy nutrition basics (not to mention fiber!), start small with things like spinach (which provides antioxidants) or green beans (rich in Vitamin K).
-Fruit should also be included from time to time – blueberries offer up powerful antioxidants plus they’re low in sugar whereas apples can help freshen breath due to their natural tartar control properties.
-Your pet will appreciate these tasty additions!

-So now that we’ve covered some key ingredient categories for homemade dog food recipes, let’s move on to tips for preparing them safely…
+So now that we’ve covered some key ingredient categories for homemade dog food recipes let’s move on to tips for preparing them safely…

 4. Tips For Preparing Homemade Dog Food

 Did you know that 8 out of 10 owners feed their dogs homemade food at least once a month?
 Making your own pet food is an excellent way to provide all the nutrients your pup needs.
 But how do you go about preparing it properly?
-Here are some useful tips for making sure your homemade dog food is safe and nutritious for your fur baby.

-First, make sure to include proteins like lean meats as well as grains such as rice or pasta in each meal.
+First, make sure to include proteins like lean meats and grains such as rice or pasta in each meal.
 You can also add vegetables like carrots and potatoes, though be careful not to overdo it with starchy veggies.
-Additionally, adding eggs, fish oil, and yogurt can help round out the nutrition profile.
-Make sure to cook everything thoroughly before serving so that bacteria isn’t passed on to your pup!

 5. Safety Precautions For Feeding Homemade Dog Food